 FFmpeg is a cross-platform solution for streaming audio and video as well as recording and conversion.
 It’s also useful to convert multimedia files between various formats.
 FFmpeg includes libavcodec audio/video codec library in it.

-This article will describe you to how to install FFmpeg on Ubuntu, Debian and LinuxMint systems with easy steps.
+This tutorial will help you to install FFmpeg on Ubuntu 18.04 LTS & 16.04 LTS systems with easy steps.

-After successfully install FFmpeg, let’s check the version installed on system.
+After successfully install FFmpeg, let’s check the version installed on the system.

-Here is the list of few ffmepg basic command options used with ffmpeg command line tool.
+Here is the list of the FFmpeg basic command options used with FFmpeg command-line tool.

 Click here to read more about ffmpeg on its official site.

-Below is some examples of uses of ffmpeg command line.
+Below are some examples of uses of ffmpeg command line.